kjhealy/socviz/README.md

 <!-- badges: end -->

-This is an R package of datasets, functions, and course materials to go along with the book *[Data Visualization: A Practical Introduction](https://amzn.to/2vfAixM)* (Princeton University Press, 2019).
+This is an R package of datasets, functions, and course materials to go along with the second edition of the book *[Data Visualization: A Practical Introduction](https://amzn.to/2vfAixM)* (Princeton University Press, 2026).

 <img src="https://socviz.co/assets/cover/dv-cover-pupress.jpg" width = "75%"/>

 ## What’s in this Package

-The `socviz` package contains about twenty five datasets and a number of utility and convenience functions.
+The `socviz` package contains about thirty datasets and a number of utility and convenience functions.
 Most of them are used in *[Data
 Visualization: A Practical Introduction](https://amzn.to/2vfAixM)* (`http://socviz.co`), and there are also a few others as well for self-learners and students to practice their skills on.

-A course packet is also included.
-This is a zipped file containing an [R Studio](http://rstudio.com) project consisting of a nine [R Markdown](http://rmarkdown.rstudio.com) documents that parallel the chapters in the book.
-They contain the code for almost all the figures in the book (and a few more besides).
-Some support files are also included, to help demonstrate things like reading in your own data locally in R.

 ## Installation